eProsima/SustainML-Library/sustainml_docs/rst/installation/docker.rst

     :depth: 2

 The *SustainML Framework* is composed of different software modules, each one related to specific task, which are specialized in solving the different parts of the framework.
-Each of the modules conforms a **Node**, which shall import its corresponding Python library, so that each Node can be abstracted from the communication between other nodes.
+Each of the modules conforms a **Node**, which shall import its corresponding Python library, so that each node can be abstracted from the communication between other nodes.

 The following sections describe the steps to install the SustainML Framework using Dockers.